williscool/CalendarNotification/android/README.md

 * Write Calendar - necessary to stop stock calendar from showing the same notification
 * Start at Boot - to restore notifications

+TODO

+- setup github actions to build and publish to fdroid (2nd steup was copilot)?